|7th Grade||8th Grade||9th Grade|

 Testing and College Matriculation

-The median SAT 1 scores are 675 Critical Reading, 600 Math, and 680 Writing.
+The median SAT scores are 685 Critical Reading, 600 Math.
 This places the median Trivium student above the 90th percentile of students taking the SAT.

 Ninety-eight percent of Trivium graduates go on to 4-year colleges.
-Schools graduates are attending include Ave Maria University, Boston College, Case Western, Patrick Henry College, St. John’s, St. John’s University, Thomas Aquinas College, Thomas More College, University of Dallas, University of Notre Dame, Washington University, Wellesley, and Wheaton College.
+Schools acceptances in the last several years include Assumption, Ave Maria University, Boston College, Case Western, Catholic University, Cornell, Fordham, Holy Cross, Purdue, St. John’s, Saint Anselm, Thomas Aquinas College, Thomas More College of Liberal Arts, University of Dallas, University of Notre Dame, Villanova, Washington University, Wellesley, Wheaton College, and Worcester Polytechnic Institute.